 - Concert Attendance (3 points)

-members.
-For a concert absence to be excused, I need
+a concert absence to be excused, I need to be notified

-and a parent-signed note needs to be presented upon
+parent-signed note needs to be presented upon your

-Evaluative playing tests will be held periodically (at
+Evaluative playing tests will be held twice each nine-week

 They help me evaluate your strengths and weaknesses